United States of America

 A final word

-One of the biggest cities in the world, New York sets the standard for urban holidays.
+One of the biggest and best cities in the world, New York sets the standard for urban holidays.

 Become our New York Travel Expert